vatpac-technology/sops/docs/aerodromes/Hammo.md

 </figure>

 ## Surveillance
 HM TWR is permitted to use Surveillance standards for separation.
-Surveillance coverage can be expected to be not available below **feet** in the HM CTR.
+Surveillance coverage can be expected to be not available below **3100 feet** in the HM CTR.
 For simulation purposes, visual separation is assumed to exist below the cloud base, and within 5nm.
 Visual separation can still be used to separate from aircraft on an instrument approach, below the cloud base.
 ## Instrument Approaches
 Only one aircraft is permitted to conduct an instrument approach at any time, due to limited surveillance coverage.
-If the cloud base is below **feet**, all aircraft in HM TWR airspace must be above **feet+1000** and laterally separated from the missed approach path.
+HM TWR must ensure that all aircraft are procedurally separated from any portion of an instrument approach and missed approach that is conducted below **3100 feet**.

 If required, HM TWR can pass amended tracking/level instructions to an aircraft for a missed approach for separation purposes, as long as the aircraft can be issued **uninterrupted climb** to the LSALT/MSA once identified.
 ## Coordination